 - 3. PROPOSED ACTION: Rezoning two 2-acre parcels from EFU to the BRH zone.
 The applicant has applied for four (4) cumulative acres to date. - 4.
-PROPERTY IDENTIFICATION: Tax Lot 1400, T18S, R44E, Sec.
-21; Assessor's Map 18S44E21; Malheur County Reference #13396. - 5.
-CURRENT ZONING AND SIZE: The entire subject parcel is within the Exclusive Farm Use (C-A1) zone and is 28.46 ac. - 6.
-CURRENT USE: The subject parcel's primary current use is for a single-family dwelling, constructed in 2006, and a few miscellaneous residential improvements.
-The surrounding ground has been as farm ground, for row crops, as well as range ground.
+PROPERTY IDENTIFICATION: Tax Lot 300, T18S, R46E, Sec.
+28; Assessor's Map 18S46E28; Malheur County Reference #6695. - 5.
+CURRENT ZONING AND SIZE: The entire subject parcel is within the Exclusive Farm Use (C-A1) zone and is 79.58 ac. - 6.
+CURRENT USE: The subject parcel's primary current use is for a golf course.
+There is a single-family dwelling, constructed in 1970, and a few miscellaneous residential improvements.
 The sites of the proposed BRH partitions have been vacant and non-irrigated ground. - 7.
-SURROUNDING USE: The subject property is surrounded in entirety by farms with 4 farm dwellings on properties adjacent properties.
-There are also 2 more single-family dwellings on adjoining properties, previously approved as non-farm dwellings. - 8.
+SURROUNDING USE: The subject property is surrounded in entirety by farms with 5 farm dwellings on properties directly adjacent to the north, west and south. - 8.
 SIZE OF PROPOSED BRH REZONE AREA: 4 (four) acres. - 9.
-REZONE AREA USE: The intent is to build two new single-family dwellings. - 10.
+REZONE AREA USE: The intent is to build two new single-family dwellings: one on each of the new resulting parcels. - 10.
 NUMBER HOMESITES PROPOSED: Two new homesites. - 11.
 LAND DIVISION: A land partition application for three parcels has been found complete and submitted to the county.

-- 12. ROAD ACCESS: The parent parcel is currently accessed directly off Graham Blvd.
-Both proposed BRH partitions will be accessed off Graham Blvd, via private easement. - 13.
+- 12. ROAD ACCESS: The parent parcel is currently accessed via private easement through the adjacent properties, out to Arabian Dr. A new easement and road maintenance agreement will be required to be recorded on the partition plat. - 13.
 SANITATION REQUIREMENTS: A DEQ-approved sanitation system would be required for each new proposed single-family dwelling. - 14.
-FIRE PROTECTION: The rezone area is within the Vale Fire and Ambulance District.
+FIRE PROTECTION: The rezone area is within the Ontario Rural Fire Protection District.
 The Fire Chief has provided a letter indicating fire apparatus access, suppression and protection requirements that must be in place prior to home occupancy.
 (Exhibit 2) - 15.
 NATURAL HAZARDS: No known natural hazards exist on the property.
 The subject parcel is not within a designated floodplain. - 16.
-WATER RIGHTS: The subject parcel is within the boundaries of Vale Oregon Irrigation District and has 3.1 acres of water rights.
-There are no water rights on the sites of the proposed BRH partitions.
+WATER RIGHTS: The subject parcel is within Owyhee Irrigation District and has 49 acres of water rights.
 (Exhibit 3) - 17.
-SOIL TYPE: The subject parcel is covered in soils of class IV and VI, so are the sites of the proposed BRH partition. - 18.
-ZONING HISTORY: The existing single-family dwelling on the parent parcel was built in 2006.
-In 1997 a conditional use permit (#97-7-23-1) was processed for a non-farm dwelling.
-In 2007, an application for a rezone to a rural residential zone was denied. (#2007-10-008).
-In 2023, a 40'x60' shop was approved (#2023-01-003).
+SOIL TYPE: The subject parcel is predominately covered in soils of class IV, VI and VII and a portion of soils of class III.
+The sites of both proposed BRH partitions are predominately covered in soils of class VII. - 18.
+ZONING HISTORY: The existing single-family dwelling on the parent parcel was built in 1970.
+In 1997 a conditional use permit (#97-5-22-1) was approved to allow establishment of a 9-hole golf course with a snack bar/sandwich shop.
+In 2007 a request for subdivision under the Measure 37 Claim was denied (#2007-09-048).
 There is no other known zoning history.